fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 # Running All-In-One Demo

 The All-In-One demo can be executed as a standalone service as well as a docker service.
 At the end of initialization of all services, you will see following statement on the console.
-Generate the required credentials Keypair and certificates using the 'keys_gen.sh' script present  in `<fdo-pri-src>/component-samples/demo/scripts/`
+Generate the required credentials keypair and certificates using the 'keys_gen.sh' script present  in `<fdo-pri-src>/component-samples/demo/scripts/`

 `[INFO] Started All-in-one demo Service.`